Federico Bessone (footballer, born 1984): Return to England

 Bessone signed with Oldham Athletic on 28 March 2013 for defensive cover as left back Jonathan Grounds was one yellow card away from a two match ban towards the end of the season.
 Bessone was released at the end of the season without playing a single game for the club.

 United States

 On 9 September 2013, Bessone signed with Sporting Kansas City of Major League Soccer.
 Out of contract, Bessone was released in January 2014 without playing a single game for the club.

 Millwall

 On 18 February 2014, he signed a short-term contract with Millwall.

 AE Prat

 For the 2016–17 season he returned to Spain with AE Prat.

 FC Andorra

 In December 2018 he signed for FC Andorra.
 He then signed for IC d'Escaldes.

+Coaching career

+On 10 August 2021 Bessone was appointed manager of Inter Club d'Escaldes.
+He won the Andorran Supercup, but was sacked on 30 April 2021 after five winless games in a row with the team in the top spot of the league.

+For the 2022–23 season Bessone was manager of Atlètic Club d'Escaldes.
+He guided the club to its first league title.

+For the 2023–24 season Bessone joined FC Santa Coloma.
+With them, he knocked out Borac Banja Luka in the first round of the 2025-26 UEFA Conference League qualifying.

+On 22 September 2025 he was appointed manager of Slovenian giants Olimpija Ljubljana.